cameronDz/md-angular-kendo-micro-ui/README.md

 # NSSD Micro UI #
 This mono repo is used for creating Angular Kendo UI applications to be used in an example Microfrontend web application.
+Currently deployed [here](https://www.nssd-micro-ui.com).

 ### Project Creation ###
 Applications and projects should be generate in the appropriate directory, either /libraries or /applications.
 Any .gitattributes or .gitignore requirements should be in the root of the repository.
 All application should be generated from the /applications directory with the following command```ng new @nssd/app-name --prefix=nssd --style=scss --skip-git=true --skip-install=true --verbose=true```.